Now that you’ve completed your transfer, get the most out of your time at VCU by exploring our wide array of extracurricular opportunities.

 VCU is home to hundreds of diverse student groups.
 We’re confident you’ll find your niche.

 - Student organizations: Browse close to 500 VCU student organizations through RamsConnect.

 - Office of Multicultural Student Affairs: Connect with OMSA for support services and programs for traditionally underserved and underrepresented student populations.

 - Recreational Sports: Have fun and stay active by joining an intramural team, outdoor adventure group or sports club.

 - Fraternity and sorority life: Choose from VCU’s 40 fraternity and sorority chapters.

-To connect with your advisor and register for classes, attend a New Student Orientation session before your first semester.
+To connect with your advisor and register for classes, attend a VCU Orientation session before your first semester.

-If you’re unable to attend NSO, contact the New Student and Family Programs office.
+If you’re unable to attend Orientation, contact the New Student and Family Orientation office.
 You may then have to make an arrangement with an advisor within the department that houses your major.